snrnats/doc-centre/docfx_project/pro/api/includes/_manifest_consignments_from_query.md

 ```json
 PUT https://api.electioapp.com/consignments/manifestFromQuery
 ```

 ---

 Once you've created a consignment, allocated it to a carrier service and printed labels for it, you're ready to manifest it.
 To manifest a consignment, use the **[Manifest Consignments From Query](https://docs.electioapp.com/#/api/ManifestConsignmentsFromQuery)** endpoint.
 In the context of SortedPRO, the term "manifesting" refers to collating, formatting and transmitting the consignment data to carriers.

 The **Manifest Consignments From Query** endpoint enables you to use a query to select consignments to be manifested.
 Once PRO has added those consignments to a manifest and queued the data to be sent, the **Manifest Consignments From Query** endpoint returns a `Message` detailing how many consignments met the terms of the query, how many of those consignments were successfully queued, and how many could not be queued.

 > [!NOTE]
+>
-> * For full reference information on the <strong>Manifest Consignments From Query</strong> endpoint, see the <strong><a href="https://docs.electioapp.com/#/api/ManifestConsignmentsFromQuery">Manifest Consignments From Query</a></strong> page of the API Reference.
+> * For full reference information on the **Manifest Consignments From Query** endpoint, see the **[Manifest Consignments From Query](https://docs.electioapp.com/#/api/ManifestConsignmentsFromQuery)** page of the API Reference.
 > * For a user guide on manifesting consignments, see the [Manifesting Consignments](/pro/api/help/manifesting_consignments.html) page.

 ### Manifest Consignments From Query Example